 Smoky lentil stuffed sweet potatoes are a vegan and gluten-free main with a one-two punch of plant protein and fiber.
-Serve these stuffed spuds with a side salad for a healthy and hearty weeknight dinner.
-HAPPY 2019, friends!
+Serve with a side salad for a healthy and hearty weeknight dinner.
+Firstly, HAPPY 2019, friends!
 I hope you had an enjoyable New Years Eve and started 2019 feeling excited for a year of endless possibilities.
-I’m working on a whole lineup of delicious, nutritious recipes to jumpstart your January, and today we’re kicking things off with these wildly delicious stuffed spuds.
+I’m working on a whole lineup of delicious recipes to jumpstart your January, and today we’re kicking things off with these wildly delicious spuds.

-They’re sweet, smoky, a little spicy, and supremely satisfying.
-They’re also completely plant-based, so if incorporating more plant-based foods into your diet was part of your 2019 intentions, these make it easy and tasty as ever.Red lentils are cooked in a mix of shallots, garlic, tomato paste, smoked paprika, and crushed red pepper flakes to infuse them with a wealth of flavor and spice.
-Their smoky backbone is the perfect counter to the sweetness of the spuds.
-Stirring in chopped walnuts at the end adds welcomed texture and crunch (plus some heart-and-brain-healthy fats!).
+In this recipe, red lentils are cooked in a mix of shallots, garlic, tomato paste, smoked paprika, and crushed red pepper flakes to infuse them with a wealth of flavor and spice.
+I love this mixture because the smoky flavor is the perfect counter to the sweetness of the spuds.
+Next, chopped walnuts are stirred in to add texture and crunch (plus some heart- and brain-healthy fats!).

 - 4 medium sweet potatoes